metagov/gateway/README.md

 Currently, this repo is mostly a placeholder for documentation related to specifying early prototypes of the toolset.
 It is intended to facilitate and serve as a site for collaboration with other developers interested in contributing to the project.

 ## Currently
 I am currently (Aug.
-28, 2020) working on **Metagov v0.1 aka Govbase** Michael Zargham.
+28, 2020) working on **Metagov v0.1 aka Govbase** with Michael Zargham.
 Govbase is a shared data model for governance designers and metagovernance designers.
 It's also a data set of online governance structures.
 See the repo (https://github.com/thelastjosh/govbase), the Airtable (https://airtable.com/shrgnUrj0dqzZDsOd) or the  placeholder explainer page (metagov.org/govbase).

 ## Vision
 To get a broad sense of what is going on, take a look at the diagram below (credit: Larry Lessig, JT).